Cotton Share - Outreach Program

 The Philippines, specifically the Visayas region, was hit consecutively by two of the most devastating natural disasters this year.
-It was on October 15, 2013 when the Visayan people experienced a 7.2-magnitude earthquake, which caused the destruction of residences and prominent establishments in Cebu and Bohol.
-Early this November, while recovering from the calamity, the Visayans was yet again tested by the wrath of nature when the deadly, category 5 super typhoon Yolanda (international name “Haiyan”) ravaged the area, leaving nothing but destruction, hopelessness and sufferings.
+It was on October 15, 2013, when the Visayan people experienced a 7.2-magnitude earthquake, which the destruction of residences and prominent establishments in Cebu and Bohol.
+Early this November, while recovering from the calamity, the Visayans were yet again tested by the wrath of nature when the deadly, category 5 super typhoon Yolanda (international name “Haiyan”) ravaged the area, leaving nothing but destruction, hopelessness, and sufferings.

 RISING UP TO THE CHALLENGE